fkie-cad/hexter/README.md

 "-DCMAKE_BUILD_TYPE=Release" on the other hand is only meaningful to Linux.
 "Release" will build with -Ofast.

-### CMake on Windows (recommended way) ###
+### CMake on Windows and bitness ###
 Since keeping control off the bitness of the built program seems to be complicated on Windows, using the appropriate "x86/x64 Native Tools Command Prompt for VS XXXX" is advised, if you plan to build for a different bitness than you actual OS.
 Alternatively running
 ```bash
 "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvarsXX.bat"